Use Cases in Logistics

-Updating international arrivals and departures for air and ocean freight shipments.
+Updating international arrivals and departures for air & ocean freight shipments

 RPA can help continuously monitor inventory, notifying you when levels are low.
 And when new shipments need to be ordered, RPA can perform the job function of an employee by ordering new shipments at the right time.
 RPA also helps with tracking inventory as it flows throughout the warehouse.
 Manually tracking thousands of items as they move across service areas is time–consuming and prone to error.
 RPA can automate this process, deploying software robots to track inventory as it flows from receiving to shelves to production to shipping.